How to Make Microwave Oatmeal

 - ½ cup sliced, slivered, or chopped nuts (walnuts, almonds, pecans, or hazelnuts)

 - ¼ cup firmly packed brown sugar

 - ½ teaspoon ground cinnamon

-- Pour 2/3 cup of water into the bowl and stir well.
-Microwave on high until the water is absorbed and the oats are tender, about 2 minutes.
+Pour 2/3 cup of water into the bowl and stir well.
+Microwave on high for 1 minute, stir, and continue to cook until the water is absorbed and the oats are tender, another minute or so.
 Remove from the microwave and stir.
 The oatmeal will thicken as it cools.